CivicVision/civicopendata/content/survey.md

 ---
+title: Thank you for subscribing - I want to get to know you better!
 ---
-# I want to get to know you better!

 Thanks for subscribing to the Civic Open Data Newsletter.
 I email you weekly with the latest in Civic tech, Open Data and Open Government.

 To get to know you a little better I would love if you could fill out this short survey.